“One of the most realistic and applicable presentations on recovery I’ve ever attend.”

 It’s Time To Change The Stories We Tell Around Addiction and Recovery.

-Recently delivered-to: Florida Guardian Ad Litem Association, NH Guardian Ad Litem, Aroostook County Law Enforcement, Aroostook County EMS, Concord, NH Fire & EMS, Family Court Systems, and more.
+Recently delivered-to: Florida Guardian Ad Litem Association, NH Guardian Ad Litem, Aroostook County Law Enforcement, Aroostook County EMS, Concord, NH Fire & EMS, Concord, NH First Repsonders’, Family Court Systems, and more.

-This training is recommended for anyone involved or working with those who suffer from SUD and wish to learn how to better engage with those they work with or their loved ones.
+This training is for anyone involved or working with those who suffer from SUD and wish to understand addiction and recovery more to better engage with those they work with or their loved ones.

 We know addiction has taken a toll on families, and a strain on human service workers across the continuum.
 The mission of this course is to provide foundational, essential information for passionate human service workers working with those with addiction such as Law Enforcement, Emergency Services, Social Workers, Family Court Systems, EAPs, Human Resource Workers, Nurses, Physicians, and of course family members and loved ones.

 In this course, you will learn that improved outcomes can be achieved by all community partners through learning about recovery from those who survived it.
 This course will provide a foundational understanding of the grueling process of recovery.
 Participants will learn about behaviors of addiction, why do people return to use under such severe circumstances, and stages of recovery.